 5. Explore Roman Londonium at the Museum of London

-If you are living in London you really should know its history and the Museum of London brings the city alive for any child.
-Its’ exhibits on roman London are particularly worth visiting.
+If you are living in or visiting London you really should know its history and the Museum of London brings the city alive for any child.
+Its’ exhibits on Roman London are particularly worth visiting.

 The best London Museums for Kids (admission required)

-The London Transport Museum isn’t free but it is a great day out for the family.
-Offering children a chance to get up and close to transport of yesteryear.
+The London Transport Museum isn’t free but it one of the best things for kids in London.
+It is a particular hit with toddlers and primary school aged children offering children a chance to get up and close to transport of yesteryear.

 An added bonus is that twice a year the London Transport Museum holds an open day at their storage facility in Acton where you can see some of the gems of the collection that aren’t on display.